joshdefreitas/joshdefreitas.github.io/_posts/2025-03-19-k3s-microservices.md

 # Implementation Details

-## 1. Setting Up Kubernetes Cluster
+## Phase 1.
+Setting Up Kubernetes Cluster

 I deployed a lightweight **k3s cluster** on a multi-node setup with a master node and two worker nodes.
 The lightweight nature of k3s made it perfect for this learning project without requiring extensive hardware resources.
 Setup steps included: